openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 To avoid this potential, our approach suggests to have the authoritative annotation exist in only one location, on the Machine API resource.

-### Keep the authoritative annotation on the CAPI resource
+### Keep the authoritative annotation on the Cluster API resource

 Instead of keeping the authoritative annotation on the Machine API resource, we could keep it on the Cluster API resource instead.
 This would allow us to reduce the amount of code we are carrying in the forked providers, but would still require some code to be implemented here.